upper image

 1987 Royal Ruby Wedding Inverted Frame Error Promotional Presentation Card Set

-So, after the trial apologies were made to all the accused parties.
+After the trial apologies were made to all the accused parties.
 The British Government paid all the costs for the trial.
 But sadly the firm went bankrupt.
-So a government appointed liquidator was given the task of selling the Format Printers archive and the actual process was turned over to Christies/Robson Lowe which was and is a highly reputable auction house in London.
+So a government appointed liquidator was given the task of selling the Format Printers archive and all assets.
+The actual process was turned over to Christie's/Robson Lowe which was and is a highly reputable auction house in London.

-Please be aware the following link is to an article that was compiled from articles written with some bias against the final owner of the company and should be taken "with a grain of salt" so to speak.
-If you look closely you will see that certain calculations are way over exaggerated and wording of some statements is keyed toward defaming and putting in a bad light the former owners reputation.
+Please be aware the following link is to an article that was compiled from articles written with a lot of bias against the accused parties and should not be taken completely as fact whereas as court trials go...much is hearsay.
+If you look closely you will see that most calculations are way over exaggerated and vague and wording of some statements is keyed toward defaming and putting in a bad light the accused.
+The statements about millions of "flawed" stamps in reality included the varieties like imperforates, color proofs and so forth which are not flawed stamps at all!
 In the end of the article the short statement (and admission) is made that all parties involved were found not guilty of all charges thus showing the trials were a waste of time and monies against the wrong parties.
 In my opinion they should have gone after the dealers who were selling the made for collector "errors" as genuine errors.

-You can read the Tuvalu version on the trial here:
+You can read Brian Cannons compiled version on the trial here:

-The sales of the archival materials spanned over several years.
+The sales of the archival materials spanned over six years.

 A NOTE ON THE POLICE EVIDENCE

-The police evidence taken from the archive and several other locations was at the times of the final sale in 1995 of the archive ignored and covered up by the liquidator Mr. Stanley Rose in view of the confiscated material causing in his words, "a markedly deleterious effect on the stockholdings of dealers world-wide.".
+The status of the police evidence taken from the archive and several other locations was at the time of the final sale in 1995 of the archive ignored and covered up by the liquidator Mr. Stanley Rose.
+In his view of the confiscated material he wrote "It will make a markedly deleterious effect on the stock holdings of dealers world-wide".
 Mr. Rose in his own words stated he personally went to the police store and viewed the evidence seized.
-What he did not state was that in reality the police evidence seized were the imperforates, progessive color proofs, many specimen overprinted stamps and some "errors".
-In other words what the police seized in the raids that looked like errors of which almost all of the material was not errors at all!
+What he did not state was that in reality the police evidence seized were the imperforates, progressive color proofs, many specimen overprinted stamps and some "errors".
+What the police (who are not philatelists) seized in the raids that looked like errors to them were not errors at all but simply varieties!

-Furthur more I must state here that the stock that was seized was completely different than the stock sold from the archive in it being the above mentioned varieties and thus would not be detrimental to dealers stocks worldwide but indeed would enhance dealers stocks instead!
+Further more, I must state here that the stock that was seized was completely different than the stock sold from the archive in it being the above mentioned varieties and thus would not be detrimental to dealers stocks worldwide but indeed would enhance dealers stocks instead!
+The reason being that the majority of varieties in the police evidence stock were never available to the stamp market until it's release in 2008!

-Any way you look at it, the response letter by Mr. Rose is what started the rumors of "millions" of stamps flooding the market when the police evidence stock would be released.
+Any way you look at it, the response letter by Mr. Rose is what started the rumors of "millions" of stamps flooding the market when the police evidence holding would be released.

 The first sections of the archive were sold through private treaties.
+It is at this point that more conflicts arose between Mr. Feigenbaum and certain dealers.
 Much of the sorting and organization of the different sections of the archive that were sold privately was done by Keith Low (unrelated to Robson Lowe).

-The remainder of the mint stamp sheets was sold to Robert W. Lyman presumably in two to three sections.
+The remainder of the mint stamp sheets were sold to Robert W. Lyman presumably in two or three sections.
 In turn he sold portions to George Alevizos in Los Angeles and some to Kasimir Bileski.
-Portions of the material handled by Mr. Alevizos were featured in his various auctions through his website and some are still present today!
-Here is the link to his website.
+Portions of the material handled by Mr. Alevizos were featured in his various auctions through his web site and some are still present today in his eBay lots!
+Many are rarities as in artists works and such but here too he is selling items which are not rare at over inflated prices.
+Examples being imperforates from many countries where other dealers are selling them over and over again for much smaller amounts.
+Time to rethink what you have that are true rarities and "unload" what is not!

-The materials held as evidence for the trial was released in 2008 and parts have become available on the market.
-The late Clive Feigenbaum's son Jonathan Feigenbaum is carrying on the business and has many archival items for sale via his website including from the police evidence.
-Here is the link.
+The materials held as evidence for the trial was released in 2008 and parts of that were also made available.
+The late Clive Feigenbaum's son Jonathan Feigenbaum is carrying on with his father's business.

 Example of Saint Lucia 1984 Leaders of the World Automobiles Progressive Color Proof Pane Set

 It has been stated that there was a different stock from the Format Printers Archive which consisted essentially of Belize and Lesotho material.
-Mr. Clive Feigenbaum was very vague about this stock but insisted it was separate from the remaining Format stock.
+Mr. Clive Feigenbaum was very vague about this stock, according to one source, but insisted it was separate from the remaining Format stock.
 Assuming this means it was retained outside of all sales of the archive.

 More knowledge of the archival material seems to have been presented by Kasimir Bileski, A world renowned stamp dealer from Winnipeg, Canada, than any other person associated with the stamp market and the Format International Security Printers Archive.
 He was most famous for the discovery of the Canadian Seaway invert.
 He was one of the biggest buyers of the archive of Waterlow and Son, and of the Royal Collections of Egypt.
-I had the privilege of dealing with him many years ago and he gave me some very beautiful and rare issues.
+I had the privilege of dealing with him many years ago and he gave me some very beautiful and rare materials from not only the Format Printers Archive but from the Royal Collections of Egypt and Canadian rarities as well.
+Much of which I sold years ago.
 You can read about him here.

 Sadly Mr Bileski is not with us now.